EpicOrange/riichi_advanced/documentation/documentation_json.md

 - `"is_drawn_tile`: Only used when a tile is in context, e.g. in `play_restrictions`.
 The context's tile is a drawn tile.
 - `{"name": "status", "opts": [status1, status2, ...]}`: The current player has all of the specified statuses.
 - `{"name": "status_missing", "opts": [status1, status2, ...]}`: The current player is missing all of the specified statuses.
 - `{"name": "discarder_status", "opts": [status1, status2, ...]}`: The last discarder has all of the specified statuses.
+Only applicable if the last action was a discard.
+- `{"name": "caller_status", "opts": [status1, status2, ...]}`: The last caller has all of the specified statuses.
+Only applicable if the last action was a call.
+- `{"name": "callee_status", "opts": [status1, status2, ...]}`: The last callee has all of the specified statuses.
+Only applicable if the last action was a call.
 - `{"name": "shimocha_status", "opts": [status1, status2, ...]}`: Shimocha has all of the specified statuses.
 - `{"name": "toimen_status", "opts": [status1, status2, ...]}`: Toimen has all of the specified statuses.
 - `{"name": "kamicha_status", "opts": [status1, status2, ...]}`: Kamicha has all of the specified statuses.